Free Newsletters - Space - Defense - Environment - Energy - Solar - Nuclear

-Most people however have since returned home after the storm passed over, heading towards India as its strength waned.
+Most people however returned home after the storm passed over, heading towards India as its strength waned.

-Hundreds of thousands of people who live in low-lying areas and islands in the vast Meghna river estuary were the most affected, as thousands of their houses were levelled by the cyclone.
+Hundreds of thousands of people who live in low-lying areas and islands in the vast Meghna river estuary were the most affected.

 "We're still assessing the damage.
 We've sent our officials to do surveys in all the remote islands and areas.
-We'll get a full picture by end of today," said provincial commissioner Nurul Amin as he confirmed the toll.
+We'll get a full picture very soon," Nurul Amin, commissioner of the worst-affected Barisal province, told AFP.

-He said an estimated 3,000 mud and tin-roofed houses were flattened by cyclone.
-"Tens of thousands of trees have fallen on the roads, disrupting communication to some of the worst hit areas."
+"Tens of thousands of trees have fallen on the roads, disrupting communication to some of the worst-hit areas."

-Bangladesh authorities said the bodies of the Rohingya were found washed up on a beach near the Myanmar border, including 25 children and six women.
+Bangladesh authorities said 31 bodies of Rohingya were found washed up on a beach near the Myanmar border, including 25 children and six women.